These adventure Art tours to India are beautiful, thought provoking and designed for those who like to be personally and creatively challenged.

 - Can my partner come?
 He/she is not an ‘Artist’

 Your partner can come, provided they are interested or at least open to making Art – historically the only issues we have ever encountered are from those who do not participate in the art program…the participation creates a collective focus and builds an exciting dynamic

 What do we do when we are there?

 We make ART, we eat, we visit traditonal artisans..we even have an opportunity to have a woodblock made from our own artwork ….and we have lots of fun in a joyful, supportive environment.
 It is like being with our very own Indian Partridge family!

-The Drawn to India Art tours to Rajasthan are excellent for immersing ones creative and spiritual self into a culture that values highly these attributes, indeed they are considered vital to survival, nurturing the spirit beyond the material.
+These Sketchbook Art Tours are excellent for immersing ones creative and spiritual self into a culture that values highly these attributes, indeed they are considered vital to survival, nurturing the spirit beyond the material.
 The impact is rich and the creative outcomes deeply rewarding.
 Along with visiting traditional artisans, from painters, weavers, woodblock printers to potters, each day is dedicated to making artwork; from small, portable works on paper, to working in concertina artist book format.
 Some prefer to take photos – there are no rules and you do not have to be a professional artist to participate.

 The aim also, for many of the artists who participate, is to use the experience as a stepping stone to further develop their artwork once home in their studio as well as developing new bodies of work.
 For others, it is an opportunity to travel to a third world culture, a deeply profound experience that can be potentially life changing.
 India is a country that despite its poverty is full of rich and ancient culture and not adverse to the odd celebration!
 Life at times appears to be in constant celebration with ongoing festivals, Bollywood extravaganza weddings and street theatre.